Visit to the Secretary of Public Education in Mexico City where you can admire a series of murals made by Diego Rivera.

 The enclosure is very beautiful and old, everything is very well cared for.
 It is divided into two yards which are known as the first patio, or the work patio, and the second patio, or Juárez or the fiestas.
 In each yard are several floors and many murals which we went through calmly.

-Upon entering we saw a representation of a Christmas inn and various Christmas motifs.
-The dolls they had were very, very cute 😀
+Upon entering, we saw a representation of a Christmas in and various Christmas motifs.
+The dolls they had were very, adorable.

 On the second level you can see murals that represent intellectual work, science and the arts in Mexico.
 In the third level, heroes such as Cuauhtémoc, Felipe Carrillo Puerto, Emiliano Zapata and Otilio Montaño stand out.

 This patio can be easily recognized as it has a huge statue of Benito Juárez.
 On the first level you can see murals in which Rivera represented the traditions of the Mexican people and their popular, religious and political festivities.
 For example, the day of the dead.
 Demonstrations are also shown, such as the May Day Rally.